New ebooks From Canadian Indies

 Tasha Spillett

-TASHA SPILLETT is an Inninewak (Cree) and Trinidadian award-winning poet and author who is also working on her doctoral degree in Indigenous land–based education.
-She makes her home in Treaty 1 territory, Manitoba, where she raises her daughter, Isabella, with her husband.
+TASHA SPILLETT is an Inninewak (Cree) and Trinidadian award-winning poet and author who earned her doctoral degree in Indigenous land–based education.
+She makes her home in Treaty 1 territory, Manitoba, where she lives with her family.
 She is the author of the New York Times best-selling picture book I Sang You Down from the Stars and the award-winning Surviving the City graphic novel series.

-Natasha Donovan is a Métis illustrator from Vancouver, British Columbia, Canada, with a focus on comics and children's illustration.
-Her short comic work has appeared in The Other Side Anthology (2016), edited by Melanie Gillman and Kori Handwerker, and This Place Anthology (2018), published by Portage & Main.
-She illustrated the award-winning children’s book The Sockeye Mother (written by Brett Huson) and the graphic novel Surviving the City (written by Tasha Spillett).
-She has a degree in Anthropology from the University of British Columbia, and has worked in academic and magazine publishing.
+Natsha Donovan is a self-taught illustrator from Vancouver, British Columbia, with a focus on comics and children’s illustration.
+Her work has appeared in two anthologies: The Other Side, edited by Melanie Gillman and Kori Handwerker, and This Place.
+She illustrated the award-winning children’s book The Sockeye Mother by Brett D. Huson and the graphic novel Surviving the City by Tasha Spillett.
+She has a degree in anthropology from the University of British Columbia and has worked in academic and magazine publishing.
 She currently lives in Bellingham, Washington.
+Natasha Donovan is a member of the Métis Nation of British Columbia.

 Since 1998, Donovan Yaciuk (he/him/his) has coloured books published by Marvel, DC, Dark Horse comics, and HighWater Press including the A Girl Called Echo and The Reckoner Rises series, as well as select stories in This Place: 150 Years Retold.
 Donovan holds a Bachelor of Fine Arts (Honours) from the University of Manitoba and began his career as a part of the legendary, now-defunct Digital Chameleon colouring studio.
 He lives in Winnipeg, Manitoba, Canada, with his wife and two daughters.